mgba-emu/mgba/src/platform/android/README.md

 Android-specific release notices are tracked in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
 Keep that file and the in-app Licenses dialog in sync whenever runtime or bundled source dependencies change.

-CI also rejects ROM, save-state, battery-save, and BIOS files under `app/src/main` so generated release artifacts do not accidentally bundle redistributability-sensitive game data.
+CI also rejects ROM, archive, save-state, battery-save, and BIOS files under `app/src/main` so generated release artifacts do not accidentally bundle redistributability-sensitive game data.
+Run `scripts/check-bundled-assets.sh` locally before release builds to use the same check.

 ## Release signing